KSU-FYS2025/First-Year-Scholars-AR/README.md

 # First-Year-Scholars-AR

-Developed by KSU's first-year scholars 2025-2026 "Taking Augmented Reality Beyond the Lab" to navigates inside the Atrium building using Unity's augmented reality system.
+This Unity project is developed by KSU's first-year scholars 2025-2026 "Taking Augmented Reality Beyond the Lab" to navigates inside the Atrium building on the KSU's Marietta campus using the Meta Quest headset.

+# Key Features

+- Localizes the headset's location to real-world position in the Atrium building.
+- Pathfinding through essential locations.
+- Easy-to-use navigation UI and dictation system.

 ## Getting Started